Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-Everything You Need to Know About the DOD Smart Scholarship
+Everything You Need to Know About the DoD Smart Scholarship

 Interested in a career in STEM, but don’t want the stress of having to find a job after graduation?
 Then, the DOD Smart Scholarship might be the perfect opportunity for you!
 Not only does the DOD Smart Scholarship cover your college costs, but it also guarantees you a job in the Department of Defense upon graduation.